geopm/geopm/docs/source/geopmwrite.1.rst

                 prior to executing this command.
 -f, --config    Read control name, control domain, control index and control value
                 from a configuration file rather than using the positional arguments.
-These four parameters is provided on each line of the file separated by white space.
+These four parameters are provided on each line of the file separated by white space.
 The file may have many lines specifying multiple controls to be written.
-Proving ``-`` for this option specifies to read the configuration from standard input.
+Providing ``-`` for this option specifies to read the configuration from standard input.
 -e, --enable-fixed
                 Write to the registers that enable the fixed counters.
 Enabling